 The Upper School provides a balanced array of academic and enrichment courses for students, both Hopkins and non-Hopkins, who will enter grades 9–12 in the fall.

 Three types of courses are offered in the Upper School: academic credit courses, which provide 90 hours of teaching in a given subject area and require an equivalent amount of out-of-class study time; non-credit academic review courses which provide between 30 and 60 hours of class-based learning; and enrichment courses for students seeking to expand their horizons or strengthen core learning skills.
 Classes are kept small, typically averaging between 8 and 12 students.
 The Summer School reserves the right to cancel a class that does not reach the minimum enrollment of four students.
 The academic day begins at 8 am and ends at 1:15 pm.
-We will not have school on the 3rd of July, a Friday.
+In honor of July 4th, we will not have school on July 5th, a Monday.

 Communication skills—especially writing—are the single most important advantage you can give a child.
 Future performance in school and in the workplace is greatly enhanced by the ability to speak and write well.
 This course provides a six-week writing tutorial: forming a topic sentence and thesis, methods of organization, using transitions, sentence variety, basic editing techniques, writing introductions and conclusions, supporting points, and along the way, the “art of being a student.”
 Students are taught elements of description, narration, comparison, persuasion, definition, division & classification, as well as the underlying grammatical structure of English—the building blocks of sentences.
 The course uses today’s technology and popular media, including YouTube videos, vlogs and discussion threads, films, art, popular lyrics, film music, and literary excerpts to teach critical thinking and foster creativity.
 This is an active participation course with lots of one-to-one attention in a supportive environment.